The on-going battle to control litter in the Capital City…

 Along with other tasks, we offer public education to all members of the community with an emphasis on educating the younger school children.

 This is where we employ the services of our fearless, red-caped, super cleaning machine “Captain Clean” to teach good “litter free” habits and participation in recycling.
+(Litter Free is on the search for a caped crusader…if you know a trash warrior interested in spreading our word of Keeping Juneau Clean, give us a call!)

 From visiting family members, to tourists, to State Legislators, we want them to remember the Capital City of Alaska as being a lovely place to visit, both for its natural beauty as well as its clean streets, beaches and public areas.
 We wish that when they leave, they would like to visit again someday.”